CHARTING THE STREAM

 The second one is a series describing the variation of the flooding of the Tinazzo River with a test tube.
 The last catastrophic flooding happened in 1905, and it led to the decision of diverting the river, which caused a complete absence of water in 1916.

-The third is a catalogue of the plants, rocks, and other items found in the canyon area.
+The fourth one is a catalogue of the plants, rocks, and other items found in the canyon area.
 All of the items portrayed are peculiar, because none of them is usually expected to thrive in such an environment, yet the canyon has developed a microclimate to which the plants and animals have adjusted modifying themselves, for example by developing bigger leaves to catch the sunlight.

 In the future, I'd like to continue this investigation, and also to develop it towards a more ample research concerning environmental issues such as climate change and different impacts human activity has on the landscape.